Alabama's Africatown Hopes For Revival After Slave Ship Discovery

 Eric Finley has been telling the story as a docent for the Dora Franklin Finley African-American Heritage trail in Mobile.

-"It was the result of a rich white plantation owner ... he made a bet with another white plantation owner that he could bring in 100 illegal individuals," Finley explains as he drives a van along the riverfront where the schooner Clotilde smuggled enslaved Africans more than 50 years after the U.S. had outlawed the slave trade.
+"It was the result of a rich white plantation owner. ...
+He made a bet with another white plantation owner that he could bring in 100 illegal individuals," Finley explains as he drives a van along the riverfront where the Clotilde smuggled enslaved Africans more than 50 years after the U.S. had outlawed the slave trade.

-The story goes the plantation owner, a wealthy ship builder and businessman named Timothy Meaher hired a captain to make the trip to what is now the country of Benin, Africa.
+The story goes the plantation owner, a wealthy shipbuilder and businessman named Timothy Meaher, hired a captain to make the trip to what is now the country of Benin, Africa.

 "They head back to the United States," Finley continues the story.
 "Federal authorities got word that someone was trying to sneak in 100 illegal kidnapped individuals.
-So they were on the lookout for the Clotilda."
+So they were on the lookout for the Clotilde."

 To avoid capture, Finley says, Meaher had the slaves brought inland to hide in the swamp.
 The Clotilde was scuttled upriver, and set afire to hide any evidence.

-Note: A previous version of this story incorrectly spelled a reference to Darron Patterson's last name as Paterson.